 Hardware Security Modules (HSMs)

-That leads us to the important role hardware security modules play in true digital asset security and protection.
+That leads us to the important role hardware security modules play in critical infrastructure security.
 A hardware security module, or HSM device, is a dedicated cryptographic processor designed to protect highly critical and sensitive keys and assets.
-HSMs act as trust anchors that protect the cryptographic infrastructure of some of the most security-conscious organizations in the world.
+Customizable HSMs act as trust anchors that protect the cryptographic infrastructure of some of the most security-conscious organizations in the world.